-Travelers to Morocco will find an amazing array of culinary delights to tempt their palate, with traditional foods ranging from ultra simple fare such as homemade Moroccan bread dipped in organic olive oil to impressive fusions of ingredients and flavors, such as those found in couscous and tagine preparations.
+Travelers to Morocco will find an amazing array of culinary delights to tempt their palate, with traditional foods ranging from ultra-simple fare, such as homemade Moroccan bread dipped in organic olive oil, to impressive fusions of ingredients and flavors like those found in couscous and tagine preparations.

 Of course, you can't board a plane with a hot tagine or couscous preparation, but what exactly can you bring home from Morocco in the way of food products?
 It's always best to check custom laws in your destination or home country, but in general dried, preserved, and cooked foods are fine to pack in checked luggage.
 The following slides show what many Moroccans themselves choose to bring out of the country when traveling abroad.

 Be sure to wrap all food products well and label the exterior so that customs officials know what's inside.
 Also, remember to declare all food products on any customs documents that you're asked to fill out.